DanielTakeshi/debridement-code/scripts/README.md

   - `train_rf.py` (and then `train_rf_make_rf.py`) should ideally make the full pipeline work by getting the data (then training the RF) on my actual data where I correct based on my own data.
 Then `click_and_crop_v2.py` will test that with the different (but better, in my opinion) method for dealing with random forest residuals.
 Though I don't need to use that human-guided random forest for the "RB only" or the "neural net only" strategies.

   - Use `click_and_crop_v3.py` for the auto trajectory case.
 I got tired of splitting it by cases.
 Then for that, don't use `train_rf.py` and such but use `human_guidance_auto.py`.
-It saves in the same directory as the stuff fron clicking and cropping to keep versions aligned.
-Then `human_guidance_auto_make_stuff.py` will actually make the random forests, etc.
+It saves in the same directory as the stuff from clicking and cropping to keep versions aligned.
+Then `human_guidance_auto_make_stuff.py` will actually make the random forests, etc. So the two `human_guidance` scripts replace the two `train_rf` scripts from earlier.

   - Use `collect_together.py` to get stats and an image.